 Watch your cat’s weight and adjust portions as needed.
 If they start looking like a fluffy loaf with legs, it might be time to cut back on the treats!

 How to feed your cat the right way can be tricky, especially when transitioning to homemade meals.
-While it’s a great option, many pet owners make these common mistakes:
+While it’s a great option, many pet caregivers make these common mistakes:

 Skipping Taurine: Leads to blindness & heart issues.